*Disclaimer: What motivates me, might not motivate you. Know Thyself.

-- What if the instructor isn’t the crispest lettuce in the salad?
+- What if the instructor isn’t the crispiest lettuce in the salad?

 - Why am I even doing this?

 Looks a lot like the list of questions running through your mind right now as you stare at your blinking cursor, right?
 Why?
-Because deciding to write a book that may show the world your insides is kinda like deciding to jump off a mountain, which may also show the world your insides.
+Because deciding to write a book that may show the world your insides is kinda like deciding to bungee off a mountain, which, funny enough, may also show the world your insides.
 A really tall mountain.
 With really sharp rocks, and there’s no fog so you can clearly see all aspects of your death-fall.

 (Dial it back, Mea.)